misikirmehari/BlueJQS/README.txt

     BlueJ->Preferences for macOS, Tools->Preferences for Linux)

-    In the Preferences menu, under Extensions you must set BlueJQS Library Path to the BlueJQS folder that you unzipped in step 1.
+    In the Preferences menu, under Extensions you must set BlueJQS Library Path to the folder that you unzipped in step 1.
 Use the select button to find the folder.

  BlueJQS is now successfully installed and configured.